yombo/yombo-gateway/docs/source/chapters/configuring-the-gateway.rst

 .. note::

-  Using the features listed below should only be used if  you are developing a module.
+  Using the features listed below should only be used if you are developing a new module that hasn't been published yet.

 Creating Local Modules
 ----------------------

+To get started building your first module, see:
+`Building your first module <https://projects.yombo.net/projects/modules/wiki/Building_your_first_module>`_.

 For those wanting to create a local module and not make it publicly available, you can instruct the gateway to load it by creating a ``localmodules.ini`` at gateway root directory.
 This allows the gateway to run modules inside of the Yombo Gateway framework without registering the module.

-To get started building your first module, see:
-`Building your first module <https://projects.yombo.net/projects/modules/wiki/Building_your_first_module>`_.

 For each module to load, edit the ``localmodules.ini`` file and create a new section.
 Within the section.
 Here's an example: